 There is human evidence to support an increase in memory (working and episodic) associated with DHA supplementation.
-Although it cannot be ruled out, it is plausible that this is only for persons with low dietary DHA intake
+Although it cannot be ruled out, it is plausible that this will only occur in people with low dietary DHA intake

 A meta-analysis on fish oil supplementation and depression (inclusive of disease states such as schizoprhenia or bipolar disorder) able to assess 28 studies with a dosage range of 136-6,200mg EPA and 88-3,400mg DHA (Postpartum or perinatal depression, major depression disorder or depression without other cognitive diseases, depression associated with fatigue, bipolar disorder, schizophrenia, Parkinson's disease, self-harm, personality disorders, or no significant disease state or just mild depression) noted that a higher EPA:DHA ratio was predictive of anti-depressive effects and that the three studies using pure DHA outright failed to exert antidepressive effects.
 Oddly, 1g of EPA supplementation (as ethyl ester) appears to be more effective than 2-4g in one trial or at least 2g fails to outperform 1g and the meta-analysis came to the same conclusion where supplemental EPA dose was inversely related to efficacy (with higher doses being less effective).

-Supplementation of 1g EPA (higher doses not being more effective) appears to be around the dosage where most benefit to depression exists, with DHA not being associated with any significant anti-depressive effect.
-The antidepressant effects appear to only be significant in severely depressed persons
+Supplementation of 1g EPA (higher doses not being more effective) appears to be where the most benefit for depression exists, with DHA not being associated with any significant anti-depressive effect.
+The antidepressant effects appear to only be significant in severely depressed people

 It is plausible that fish oil is an augmentor of antidepressants, as the above meta-analysis did note that most trials conducted in major depression or disease states were also mediated with standard antidepressant drugs (such as lithium).
 At least one study has noted that fish oil (in isolation at 1,000mg ethyl-EPA) is comparable to the SSRI drug fluoxetine (20mg) but also supports the idea that combination therapy is best, as response rates were in the range of 50-56% (monotherpaties) and rose to 81% with both.
 This synergism has been noted in animal studies with traditional anti-depressants (fluoxetine and mirtazapine) and with nutraceutical anti-depressants such as Uridine.

-There is evidence to support fish oil being able to be antidepressant by itself, but there is also enough evidence and suspicion to suspect that most significant effects come from combination therapy (taking fish oil alongside a more proven antidepressant)
+There is evidence to support fish oil acting as an antidepressant by itself, but there is also enough evidence that most significant effects come from combination therapy (taking fish oil alongside a more proven antidepressant)

 In otherwise healthy elderly adults with minor depressive symptoms, fish oil supplementation does not appear to further increase well-being and reduce depression at 1800mg EPA+DHA, and has failed to reduce depressive symptoms (or increase well being) in adults who do not report depression.